 Lydia: I see…so basically what you’re saying is that I should leave Lily and Sebastian out of future books since they’re just in the way?
 An annoying barrier between you and your adoring fans?

 Sir Kipling: I mean…when you put it like that…I suppose they do serve an important function.
 After all, who could stand a story that’s 100%, pure, me?
+It would be too overwhelming to the human mind.
 It might pose a health risk.
 My supporting cast can stay, for now.